bludit/documentation-english/getting-started/installation-guide/index.md

 <div class="note">
 <div class="title">Timezone</div>
-Bludit try to find your timezone automatically but it is recommended check after the installation.
+Bludit tries to find your timezone automatically but it is recommended to check after the installation.
 </div>

 <div class="note">